btlindert/btmn-eeg/+btmn/+split_files/README.md

 Usually we immediately split data into the smallest possible sub-blocks.
 However, to check the temperature manipulation we made an exception.
 Here data was split into 30 min blocks and then temperature was averaged across 1 min epochs.
+However, to reduce file size we removed the EEG from the .pset file.

 Split    | Event  | Offset (sec) | Duration (sec)
 ---------|--------|--------------|---------------